 - Using the wrong VPN protocol

-If you’re getting the Can’t connect to VPN connection error message on your Windows 11/10 computer, regardless of your VPN service provider or software installed, you can try our recommended and comprehensive general fixes as presented below to resolve the issue on your system.
+If you’re getting the Can’t connect to VPN Connection, A connection to remote computer could not be established error message on your Windows 11/10 computer, regardless of your VPN service provider or software installed, you can try our recommended and comprehensive general fixes as presented below to resolve the issue on your system.

 - Restart the VPN software

 - Check and update VPN software and browser